abakumova/redis-java/README.md

 To use RedisInsight, you'll need to [download it](https://redis.io/docs/ui/insight/) then point it at your Redis instance.

 If you're using the Docker Compose file provided with this course to run Redis Stack, you can optionally choose to access a web-based version of Redis Stack at `http://localhost:8001` whenever the container is running.

-Need Help / Join our Community
----

-If you need help with the course or want to chat to your fellow students and the wider Redis community, please [join us on our Discord server](https://discord.gg/jucCB8h).

-Subscribe to our YouTube Channel / Follow us on Twitch
----

-We'd love for you to [check out our YouTube channel](https://youtube.com/redisinc), and subscribe if you want to see more Redis videos!
-We also stream regularly on our [Twitch.tv channel](https://www.twitch.tv/redisinc) - follow us to be notified when we're live or check out our [streaming schedule](https://developer.redis.com/redis-live).